StacysBrotha/SpotifyDialControlviaAHK/README.md

 Requires AutoHotkey v2 — this will not work in v1 due to syntax differences.

 Will only work is Spotify is currently running.

+Windows will think that this is a virus(its not 😵) so add an exclution to the file in windows security!

 Window focus change is currently visible for reliability.
 A hidden activation method is possible, but may be less consistent.
 (I also don't know how to do this...)